Martin Luther King Jr. Memorial Library

 Now that the $211 million restoration and modernization is complete, the Martin Luther King, Jr. Memorial Library is poised to become the center of activity for the already vibrant downtown area.

 The DC Public Library provides support to many of the District’s most vulnerable populations.

 Individuals experiencing homelessness

-- The Library will partner with day shelters to provide library service in shelters.
+- The Library is partnering with day shelters to provide library service in shelters.

 - The D.C.
 Department of Human Services has arranged for transportation to be provided from 6:30 a.m. - 8 p.m., Monday - Saturday, on a loop beginning at 801 East Men’s Shelter (2700 Martin Luther King Ave.
 SE) and stopping at the following locations each day: